Invicton-Labs/terraform-external-git-info/README.md

 Each of these features can be optionally disabled with an input variable (each one defaults to being enabled) if you want to disable a feature that may not work for your particular use case or if you want to speed up the module (on Windows it can be slow).

+**Note:** During a `terraform import`, this module will return null values.
+This is due to the fact that Terraform returns an empty string for external data sources during import, and does not actually run the data source.

 Usage:

 ```